pl8n4/iFinanceApp/README.md

 npm install jspdf jspdf-autotable in frontend/feui

 Note:
-In order to deposit you must have an account with an income group
+In order to deposit you must have an account with an income group and an asset group At the end of index.js in the backend, await.sequalize.sync when true updates database schema.
+Best practice to set it to false after first use of syncing database